 What if my child wants to opt out?

-Students who do not wish to enroll in the Dual Language program may participate in the traditional curriculum program if it's available at the school.
-If the school is Dual Language only, students may request a programmatic transfer to the school closest to the student's residence with the capacity at that grade level.
+Students who do not wish to enroll in the Dual Language program may participate in the traditional curriculum program if it is available at the school.
+In the case that a student is zoned for a fully dual language school, families may request a programmatic transfer to the school closest to the student's residence with capacity at the student's grade level.